 The majority of the raw material for both transportation energy and electric power generation comes from fossil fuels, and that is likely to remain the case for some time.
 In the longer run, it is necessary to transition from fossil fuels to more renewable sources of energy for both.
 Investment in renewable energy is often aided by government stimuli, but also by increasing prices of fossil fuels: the higher the price of carbon-based fuels, the more economically attractive alternative energy becomes.
 But as we recognize that the transition will take several decades, it is wise, in the meantime, to make the fossil-fuel enterprise as sustainable as possible and avoid sources of risk that are often unrecognized by markets or difficult to quantify.

 Consider, for instance, the role of energy-related disasters in the global news streams over the past two years.
 Disasters are often termed black swans in finance, or outlier events that don’t happen often, but when they do, their impact is significant.
-Over the past two years, we have had three in the energy industry, in different segments (coal, oil and nuclear), and in all cases the companies' stock prices suffered following the news:
+Between 2010 and 2011, we had three in the energy industry, in different segments (coal, oil and nuclear), and in all cases the companies' stock prices suffered following the news:

 - In April 2010, an explosion at Massey Energy’s Upper Big Branch Mine killed 29 workers, the worst mine disaster in the United States in 40 years.

 - Also in April 2010, BP’s Deepwater Horizon well exploded in the Gulf of Mexico, killing 11 people and gushing approximately 4.9 million barrels of crude oil into the Gulf of Mexico.